Mum, am I a real polar bear?

 - Polar Bear Fact File

-Make a gap fill worksheet for children to complete by drawing the outline of a polar bear (see enchanted learning website) on to a sheet of A4 landscape and inside write the following sentences leaving gaps as indicated.
+Make a gap fill worksheet for children to complete by drawing the outline of a polar bear (see the Enchanted Learning website) on to a sheet of A4 landscape and inside write the following sentences leaving gaps as indicated.
 Write the words in brackets on the board for children to copy and fill the gaps.
 Alternatively, you could do this activity orally as a quiz.

 Polar Bear Fact File